HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Create a job posting to attract new HVAC technicians

-Once you’ve written your job description, advertise it to job posting websites like Indeed.
-Include application instructions, a deadline, and additional information you need applicants to provide (like references or shift preferences).
+Once you’ve written your job description, advertise it on job boards and job posting websites like Indeed.
+Include application instructions and a request for any extra information that applicants need to provide.

-Now you’re ready to welcome a reliable, skilled HVAC tech to your team so you can help more customers and grow your business.
+That’s it!
+You’re ready to welcome a reliable, skilled HVAC tech to your team so you can help more customers and run a successful HVAC business.

 Join over 200k service professionals that trust Jobber